The Apprentice: Memoirs of a Chinese geisha wannabe in Japan

-SHIMODA, Japan (Reuters) - It takes Rinka at least two hours to apply her thick white makeup and get dressed in an elaborate kimono on formal occasions, as is typical of most trainee geisha.
+SHIMODA, Japan, Aug 10 (Reuters) - It takes Rinka at least two hours to apply her thick white makeup and get dressed in an elaborate kimono on formal occasions, as is typical of most trainee geisha.

 But 29-year-old Rinka is different.
 She is a Chinese national hoping to take her place among the ranks of Japan’s ancient but fading profession of female entertainers known for their beauty, skill at traditional arts and witty conversation.